 With that being said, let’s get into my Ultimate List of Kitchen Essentials.

-Side note: Curious about more of my favorites that aren’t in the kitchen?
-You’re in luck, because I recently shared a post with all of the products I love and know you’re going to love too!
-You can find that HERE.
+Curious about more of my favorites that aren’t in the kitchen?
+You’re in luck, because I have more post like this!
+Check out some of my other favorites below:

 Kitchen Essentials – Tableware:

 When it comes to tableware, my goal was to find something that matched my style, something that I could dress up or dress down, and something that I could mix and match with.
 The dinnerware collection below checks off all of those boxes and then some.
 I also have no issues with chips or scratches.
 In terms of color, white is the obvious choice for me.
 Yes, colored dishes or patterned dishes can be so much fun, but I found classic white to be best.
 Why?
 It goes with everything and your food will always look beautiful on a classic white plate.